 Our graduates are the best illustration of the success of our program.
 They find employment easily at well-paying, respected organizations.
 It shows we are doing something right.

-The 30-credit online engineering management master’s program at Stevens Institute of Technology pairs the flexibility of remote learning with world-class instruction.
+The 30-credit online engineering management master’s program at Stevens Institute of Technology pairs the flexibility of remote learning with world-class instruction incorporated in our exceptional engineering curriculum.
 Recognized by U.S. News & World Report as a top provider of online master’s programs in New Jersey and the nation, Stevens provides cutting-edge, interdisciplinary graduate education aligned with industry demand.
 When you are ready to leverage intelligent systems to drive innovation in your field, apply to earn your M.Eng. in Engineering Management online.